danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 date: "2024-06-04"
 category: "rails"
 related:
+  - "Rails Enums with MySQL or Postgres"
   - "Understanding ActiveRecord Dependent Options"
-  - "Rails Enums with MySQL or Postgres"
-  - "Roll Your Own Search with Rails and Postgres: Search Engine"
+  - "Add Rubocop to an Existing Rails Project"
 ---

 Welcome to the fourth installment of this multi-part series on building a Slack application with Rails.
 This series will guide you through the process of creating a Slack application with Rails and is structured as follows: